-Bill Davies & Glenn Gale
+Bill Davies and Glenn Gale

 Soil resources are a fundamental asset underpinning biological sustenance for agricultural productivity and the natural environment.
 Soil water and biological resources are interdependent variables in any balanced ecosystem, so that when soil resources are lost or degraded there will inevitably be fundamental changes imposed on the associated water and biological resources.
 Soils are a partially renewable resource, but their rate of regeneration is usually much slower than rates of soil loss and degradation commonly experienced in our agricultural, industrial and urban environments.